Jessica Mutton

 Biography

-Jessica Kathryn Mutton's practice focuses on international trade, encompassing: sanctions and export controls; customs; anti-bribery and corruption; and tax evasion.
+Jessica Mutton's practice focuses on international trade, encompassing customs, tax evasion, sanctions and export controls, and anti-bribery.
 She joined Baker McKenzie from another global law firm in 2015.
-She studied and worked in both London and Paris, and has knowledge of both the English common law and French civil law systems.
+Jessica has knowledge of both the English common law and French civil law systems and has worked in London, Paris, Barcelona and Madrid.

-Jessica conducts training and presents at various seminars, webinars, and conferences on the complexities of Brexit, as well as on international trade matters more generally.
-She is recommended by Legal 500 for her Customs and Brexit work.
+Jessica conducts training and presents at various seminars, webinars, and conferences on the complexities of international trade compliance.
+She is identified as a "rising star" by the Legal 500 and is recommended by the same body for her customs and Brexit work.

 Practice Focus

-Jessica's anti-bribery experience includes assisting with investigations and advising clients on compliance with anti-bribery laws including those set out in the UK Bribery Act.
-She also advises clients in relation to the recent UK offence of Failure to Prevent the Facilitation of Tax Evasion, and helps client conduct risk assessments to assess whether they meet legislative requirements in this respect.
-Jessica advises global clients across a number of sectors including consumer goods and retail, finance, pharmaceuticals, defence, aviation, energy, and telecommunications.
-She regularly advises clients across the globe, notably with complex and multi-jurisdictional supply chains.
+Jessica also advises clients in relation to the UK offence of Failure to Prevent the Facilitation of Tax Evasion, and helps clients conduct risk assessments to assess whether they meet legislative requirements in this respect.

 Jessica advises global clients across a number of sectors including consumer goods and retail, finance, pharmaceuticals, defence, aviation, energy, and telecommunications.
 She advises clients with complex and multi-jurisdictional supply chains.